darksylinc/context_translate/README.md

 ## Is this tool vulnerable to prompt injection?

 Yes.
 Only use it against trusted inputs.
 This tool is meant for teams translating their own projects' lines.
 If you expose it to the public, you're on your own.

+To elaborate, this tool is written in Rust and merely reads your CSV input, sends it to AI, parses the output, and writes a CSV file.
+The biggest "danger" I can think of is running out of memory due to a malicious prompt causing AI to return an extremely large output (which would probably cause the AI to run out of context window before the tool runs out of memory), thus causing DoS.

+Another risk is that prompt injection could force the AI to always produce invalid output, causing us to always retry and fail.
+This would lead to higher resource usage which translates to higher costs and possibly a DoS.

+The tool does not analyze the lines' contents.
+If the AI has execution capabilities, it will run whatever the prompt tells it to do.

+But the risks of compromising the tool itself should be minimimal due to the inherent memory safety of Rust and the simplicity of the tool.

 # Customizing the System Prompt